auperatech/VMSS2.0/docs/node_guide.md

 ## box_classifier

-**Description:** Performs object classification either on an entire image or a cropped image region if cascaded with a box_detector
+**Description:** Performs object classification either on an entire image or a cropped image region if cascaded with a box_detector.
+If this node takes in detections, it will perform classification only on the regions contained in bounding boxes, otherwise it will perform classification on the whole image region, which can harm performance for wide fields of view.

 **Node Options:** [BoxClassifierOptions](avap_doc.md#boxclassifieroptions)